mattcarlotta/nextjs-ssr-kit/README.md

 ## NextJS and API Integrations

-By default, all directories within the root and `src` folders (with <a href="https://github.com/mattcarlotta/nextjs-ssr-kit/blob/master/babel.config.js#L4">exceptions</a>) are aliased (`~`).
+By default, most directories within the root and `src` folders are [aliased](https://github.com/mattcarlotta/nextjs-ssr-kit/blob/refactored/jsconfig.json) (`~`).
 This means you can refer to their child root directories by using the ~ symbol followed by the child folder name.
-For example, `~middlewares`, refers to the root `middlewares` folder; or, for example, in the `src` directory: `~components` refers to the `src/components` folder directory.
+For example, `~models`, refers to the root `models` folder; or, for example, in the `src` directory: `~components` refers to the `src/components` folder directory.
 This allows for rapid development when referring to reusable components or functions as it eliminates the hassle of traversing the folder tree for relative pathing!

 <hr />